Diophantine problems in solvable groups: Diophantine problems in solvable groups

-\begin{proof}[Proof of Theorem \ref{t: polycyclic}] Let $G$ be as in the statement of the theorem, and let $G_0$ be a finite-index polycyclic normal subgroup of $G$.
+\emph{Proof of Theorem \ref{t: polycyclic}\ } Let $G$ be as in the statement of the theorem, and let $G_0$ be a finite-index polycyclic normal subgroup of $G$.
 Any polycyclic group is (nilpotent-by-abelian)-by-finite (see \textsection 2 Theorem 4 of \cite{Segal}).
 Thus there exists a chain of subgroups $N\unlhd H\unlhd G_0 \unlhd G$ such that $G/G_0$ and $G_0/H$ are finite, $H/N$ is abelian, and $N$ is nilpotent.
-If $N$ is not virtually abelian then there exists a ring of algebraic integers $O$ e-interpretable in $G$, by Corollary \ref{c: corollary_examples} and Examples \ref{e: example_polycyclic}, \ref{e: finite_extension}.
+If $N$ is not virtually abelian then there exists a ring of algebraic integers $O$ that is e-interpretable in $G$, by Corollary \ref{c: corollary_examples} and Examples \ref{e: example_polycyclic}, \ref{e:extensions}.

-We claim that if otherwise $N$ is virtually abelian, then $G$ itself is virtually metabelian.
+We claim that if $N$ is virtually abelian, then $G$ is virtually metabelian.
 The proof of the theorem will be complete once this claim is proved.
-We shall use two observations: \begin{enumerate} \item Virtually polycyclic groups of finite exponent are finite (this is well known for polycyclic groups, and so any such group is finite-by-finite). \item Any normal subgroup or quotient of a virtually polycyclic group is again virtually polycyclic. \end{enumerate} Now suppose $N$ has an abelian normal subgroup $A$ such that $A/N$ is finite of order say $n$.
-Then $H\in (\mc{A}\mc{E}_n)\mc{A}=\mc{A}(\mc{E}_n\mc{A})$ (since the product of varieties is an associative operation).
+We shall use two observations: \begin{enumerate} \item Virtually polycyclic groups of finite exponent are finite (this is well known for nilpotent groups, hence it holds for nilpotent-by-abelian, and for their finite extensions). \item Any normal subgroup or a quotient of a virtually polycyclic group is again virtually polycyclic. \item Any finitely generated finite-by-abelian group is abelian-by-finite, see Lemma \ref{l: commutator_finite}. \end{enumerate} Now suppose $N$ has an abelian normal subgroup $A$ such that $A/N$ is finite of order say $n$.
+Then $H\in (\mc{A}\mc{E}_n)\mc{A}=\mc{A}(\mc{E}_n\mc{A})$ (since the product of varieties is an associative operation ---see Subsection \ref{s: varieties}).
 By Items 1 and 2 we obtain that $H\in \mc{A}(\mc{F}\mc{A})$.
-Any finitely generated finite-by-abelian group is abelian-by-finite (to prove this statement use Theorem 4.25 of \cite{Robinson_finiteness} to reduce it to the case when the group is finitely generated $2$-nilpotent, and then apply our Lemma \ref{l: commutator_finite}).
 Hence $H\in \mc{A}(\mc{A}\mc{F})$.
 In particular $H\in \mc{A}(\mc{A}\mc{E}_m)$ for some $m$, and by the same reasons as before we have that $H\in (\mc{A}\mc{A})\mc{F}$.
-Thus $G_0\in ((\mc{A}\mc{A})\mc{F})\mc{F}$, and again we obtain $G_0\in (\mc{A}\mc{A})(\mc{F}\mc{F})=(\mc{A}\mc{A})\mc{F}$.
-Now the same argument yields $G\in (\mc{A}\mc{A})\mc{F}$. \end{proof}
+Thus $G_0\in ((\mc{A}\mc{A})\mc{E}_k)\mc{E}_t$ for some $k, t$, and similarly as before we obtain $G_0\in (\mc{A}\mc{A})(\mc{E}_k\mc{E}_t)\subset(\mc{A}\mc{A})\mc{F}$.
+Now the same argument yields $G\in (\mc{A}\mc{A})\mc{F}$. \\

-We refer to the the introduction for comments regarding the Diophantine problem of polycyclic metabelian groups.
+We refer to the introduction for comments regarding the Diophantine problem of polycyclic metabelian groups.
 See in particular Problem \ref{problem_intro}.